Ostatidie/Ostatidie/README.md

 - 👋 Hi, I’m @Ostatidie
 - 👀 I’m interested in job opportunities
-- 🌱 I’m currently learning python, c++, javascript, react, angular
+- 🌱 I’m currently learning C++, System design and Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me diegokopaladze10@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Ostatidie/Ostatidie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.